 It offers beautiful panoramic views in all directions.

-The fortress is not big.
-There is a form of ellipse.
+The fortress is not big and it has the shape of an ellipse.
 The most distinctive part of it is the high tower.

 The entrance fee is 6 Lei (RON), day off is Monday.